Get a FREE ebook with your print copy when you select the "bundle" option. T&Cs apply.

 - Establish visible governance with authority

 Set up AI governance structures that include external voices, clear responsibilities and escalation powers.
 Publish the remit and membership to demonstrate seriousness.
-Microsoft's Responsible AI framework and IBM's AI Ethics Board have shown that organizations making governance visible enjoy 28% higher trust scores in independent surveys (Deloitte, 2024).
+Microsoft’s Responsible AI framework and IBM’s AI Ethics Board demonstrate how visible governance can strengthen stakeholder confidence.
 Crucially, such bodies must have real authority over data use, model deployment and incident response rather than serving as symbolic committees.

 - Position AI as a human-in-the-loop

 Make clear that AI is designed to augment, not replace, expert judgment.
 Indicate where and how human review takes place, especially for consequential decisions.
-Accenture's research on AI investments (2024) shows that consumers are 3.5 times more likely to trust AI recommendations when they know a qualified person is overseeing critical outputs.
+Accenture’s Responsible AI work highlights that consumers value systems where human oversight remains visible.
 This approach helps consumers benefit from AI efficiency while maintaining their connection to the decision process.

 - Provide consumer-facing model cards